 - Relevant Coursework: If space allows in a concise format

-- Academic Projects Portfolio: For technical/creative fields
+- Academic Projects Portfolio: For technical or creative fields

 - Student Organizations: Leadership roles if relevant